encircle/dockerbuilds/images/nginx/nginx-modsec/README.md

 **NO_CLOUDFLARE**: If set to True the container won't download cloudflare public ips and autogenerate Nginx's set_real_ip directives in /etc/nginx/conf.d/cloudflare.conf.
 This allows a container to override the stock Cloudflare real_ip configuration For use when the container is used behind a Proxy server

+**DRUPAL_MODE**: If set to on - clean urls add the original path as the q parameter in the url for index.php rewriting

 ## Upgrade NGINX Version

 Update the NGINX_VERSION environment variable in the Dockerfile